 - The company is engaged in trading or manufacturing activities.

-- Company’s net worth in the home country is more than 100000 USD.
+- The company’s net worth in the home country is more than 100000 USD.

 Laws governing the Foreign Company Registration in India: